Classroom Management Plan

 “Class, class!” → Students respond “Yes, yes!”

+Expectation: Stop talking.
 Face teacher.
+Listen.

 Bathroom and Water Breaks

-Ask at appropriate instructional break.
+Ask at an appropriate instructional break.

 Class Discussion